Access your Pro+ Content below.

 Installing the Change Request Management template in SharePoint Server 2007

-This article is part of the January 2009 issue of How to control workflow behavior with custom lists
+This article is part of the SharePoint Insider issue of January 2009

 Integrating change management into SharePoint 2007's document library can be a little easier if admins install the change request management template.

 Need a way to control SharePoint Designer workflows at runtime?
 Here’s a simple approach with a powerful control mechanism.

 Learn how BDC can help enterprise users share business data with less need for custom development.